MyStreet

 Wider sidewalk (multi-use path) on the south side to support walking and biking.

-New pedestrian signal (HAWK) at Butler Avenue for safer crossings.
+New pedestrian signal (HAWK) at Butler Avenue for safer crossings will be installed this winter

 Upgraded ADA crosswalk and bike detection at Wolcott Street.